smulyono/Timer-react-app/README.md

 ## Simple timer application which allows to do :

-* Basic and countdown stopwatch
+* Basic timer
-* Show current user local time
+* Start / Stop and Reset